 The standard woodland conservation worksheet for the overall property indicates that the woodland conservation threshold for the site is 43.26 acres, based on the M-X-T zoning and a net tract area of 288.38 acres.
-The worksheet indicates that the site contains 161.86 acres of upland woodlands and 85.73 acres of wooded floodplain.
+The worksheet indicates that the site contains 168.35 acres of upland woodlands and 85.73 acres of wooded floodplain.
 The revised TCP2 proposes clearing 113.95 acres of upland woodlands, and 0.23 acre of wooded floodplain.
 No off-site clearing is proposed.
 Two federal projects (the Institute for Defense Analysis and the Holocaust Museum Analysis) and previously dedicated rights-of-way have been subtracted from the gross tract area consistent with the previous TCP1 approval.
 Based upon the clearing proposed, the applicant has calculated that the total woodland conservation requirement for the overall development is 71.97 acres.

-The revised TCP2 proposes to meet the requirement with 51.60 acres of on-site preservation, including 12.11 acres of woodland conservation located on property owned by the Maryland-National Capital Park and Planning Commission; 11.91 acres of on-site afforestation-reforestation; 9.24 acres of Specimen/Historic Tree Credit; and 0.42 acres of fee-in-lieu.
-The plan also requires technical revisions to be in conformance with the applicable WCO, Environmental Planning Section policies, and the Environmental Technical Manual (ETM) as conditioned herein.
+TCP2-036-99-18 proposes to meet the requirement with 51.06 acres of on-site preservation, including 12.10 acres of woodland conservation located on property owned by the Maryland-National Capital Park and Planning Commission; 7.71 acres of on-site afforestation-reforestation; 9.74 acres of specimen/historic tree credit; and 0.42 acre of fee-in-lieu.
+The plan also requires technical revisions to be in conformance with the applicable WCO, Environmental Planning Section policies, and the Environmental Technical Manual, as conditioned herein.

-The TCP1 plan originally proposed Specimen/Historic Tree Credits within the environmental setting of the Melford historic site and cemetery.
-With this TCP2 revision, the applicant has submitted a Vegetation Management Plan for the environmental setting of the historic house which proposes the removal of historic trees on the site and requires approval of a variance from Subtitle 25.
+The TCP1 plan originally proposed specimen/historic tree credits within the environmental setting of the Melford historic site and cemetery.
+With the TCP2, the applicant provided a vegetation management plan for the environmental setting of the historic house which proposes the removal of historic trees on the site and requires approval of a variance from Subtitle 25.

-c.
-Effective on September 1, 2010, TCP applications are required to meet the requirements of Subtitle 25, Division 2, which includes the preservation of specimen, champion, and historic trees.
+b.
+Effective on September 1, 2010, tree conservation plan applications are required to meet the requirements of Subtitle 25, Division 2, which includes the preservation of specimen, champion, and historic trees.
 Every reasonable effort should be made to preserve the trees in place, with consideration of different species' ability to withstand construction disturbance.